8 Tips for Terminating an Employee Gracefully

 6. Don’t make promises.

 Again, control your emotions.
-Though it can be tempting in some situations – maybe you know the worker is struggling to care for a family member or has run into personal health issues – it’s important to let them know you can’t help in their new employment search.
+Though it can be tempting in some situations – maybe you know the worker is struggling to care for a family member or has run into personal health issues – it’s essential to let them know you can’t help in their new employment search.

 If you are conducting company layoffs due to downsizing and the decision is not based on poor performance or other employee issues, it’s okay to offer letters of recommendation if asked.
 If you are terminating a problematic employee, don’t agree to write such letters.